-On December 5, 2003, the Acquisition and Restoration Council moved the project to Group A of the 2004 Florida Forever Priority List.
+On December 5, 2003, the Acquisition and Restoration Council moved this project to Group A of the 2004 Florida Forever Priority List.

-On December 3, 2004, the Acquisition and Restoration Council removed 658.3 acres that consisted of four parcels with a taxable value of \$541,781 from the project boundary.
+On December 3, 2004, the Acquisition and Restoration Council approved a 658.3-acre deletion to the project boundary.
+The deletion consisted of four parcels with a taxable value of \$541,781.
 The project was moved to Group B of the 2005 Florida Forever Priority List.

-On December 9, 2005, the Acquisition and Restoration Council moved the project to Group A of the 2006 Florida Forever Priority List.
+On December 9, 2005, the Acquisition and Restoration Council moved this project to Group A of the 2006 Florida Forever Priority List.

 On August 11, 2006, the Acquisition and Restoration Council approved a fee-simple, 713-acre addition to the project boundary.
-It was sponsored by the Division of Recreation and Parks in coordination with the city of Jacksonville Preservation Project and consisted of 41 ownerships, 50 parcels and a taxable value of \$4,180,827.
-The Division of Recreation and Parks will manage the addition except for 24.75 acres in Component 11, owned by Hughes, which will be managed by the city of Jacksonville.
+It was sponsored by the Division of Recreation and Parks in coordination with the City of Jacksonville Preservation Project and consisted of 41 ownerships, 50 parcels and a taxable value of \$4,180,827.
+The Division of Recreation and Parks will manage the addition (except for 24.75 acres in Component 11, owned by Hughes) which will be managed by the City of Jacksonville.
 The parcels have been designated as essential.

-On December 9, 2011, the Acquisition and Restoration Council placed the project in the Partnerships and Regional Incentives category.
+On December 9, 2011, the Acquisition and Restoration Council placed this project in the Partnerships and Regional Incentives category.